Nitin443/Nitin443/README.md

 - 👋 Hi, I’m @Nitin443
 - 👀 I’m interested in innovative developement
 - 🌱 I’m currently learning Data structure and algorithms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web devlopement project
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/nitin-kumar-6522591b2/

 <!---
 Nitin443/Nitin443 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.